swolewizard/MinecraftUpdaterForWindows/README.md

 `pause`

-## Make sure your server starts with a GUI
+## Make sure your server starts with a GUI and console

 The way this code works is it force closes java.exe to stop the server enabling the cmd prompt to save the world, so you probably can't host a server and play minecraft at the same time on the same computer.
 Haven't tested that though